zephyrproject-rtos/zephyr/doc/guides/dts/bindings.rst

        - cells

 The legacy syntax is still supported for backwards compatibility, but generates deprecation warnings.
-Support will be dropped in the Zephyr 2.3 release.
+Support for the legacy bindings syntax was originally scheduled to be dropped in the Zephyr 2.3 release, but will now be maintained until Zephyr 2.4.